 It was a beautiful spring Florida day – probably one of the last relatively cool ones we will enjoy.
 Starting some crops from seeds as well as others from starter plants, we hope soon to be gathering veggies from our garden for lunch and dinner on a daily basis.

 Our goal is to offer an example of growing your own food in the community.
-In the future we may even be able to water the plants using water we filter directly from the pond behind our building!
-We will be able to provide fresh produce for all our employees, their families and beyond.
+We will certainly be able to provide fresh produce for all our employees, their families and beyond.

 As our farm is located along a public bicycle path, like Mark, we too hope to make people smile as they pass by.
 Gentle, graceful civic activism.
 Naked or clothed, lets garden together!